Charity Collection Inquiry

 There are a number of things that can help you tell the difference between an employee and a contractor.
 There isn’t one that makes a difference on its own – you need to consider everything together.

-See Do your due diligence for more information.
+See Tools & resources for more information.

 How low is too low?

 Example - Quote for services provided to charity